JWangatang/my-website/README.md

+To-Do's

+1. Home page:
+- Use Reveal component to display images

+2. Loaders for images and pages

+3.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>